evaera/Cmdr/README.md

 Cmdr provides a friendly API that lets the game developer choose if they want to register the default admin commands, register their own commands, choose a different key bind for activating the console, and disabling Cmdr altogether.

 Cmdr has a robust and friendly type validation system (making sure strings are strings, players are players, etc), which can give end users real time command validation as they type, and automatic error messages.
 By the time the command actually gets to your code, you can be assured that all of the arguments are present and of the correct type.

+If you have any questions, suggestions, or ideas for Cmdr, or you run into a bug, please don't hesitate to [open an issue](https://github.com/evaera/Cmdr/issues)!
+PRs are welcome as well.

 ## Set-up